Learn how Hasanah works.

 What counts as an eligible transaction?

-Hasanah calculates roundups from eligible transactions and may exclude pending, refunded, reversed, disputed, failed, canceled, duplicated, or otherwise ineligible activity.
+Hasanah calculates roundups from eligible transactions and may exclude pending, refunded, reversed, disputed, failed, or duplicate activity.

 Open page